softawaregmbh/docker-webdev/README.md

 ```

 ## Motivation
-TODO:
-Our Container for Frontend-Webdevelopment based on node/npm.
+Developing multiple Web-Applications (especially old-ones) can get really tricky due to different `npm`/`node`-versions.
+Solutions like [nvm](https://github.com/creationix/nvm) are not cross-platform and introduce an implicit depencency.
+We thought that Docker and Container Solutions would allow us to commit our parts development environment with our source-code and make the used versions explicit.
+Thanks to the great official node Docker image: [`library/node`](https://hub.docker.com/_/node/), this task was not hard to accomplish.
+A `latest`-tag is omitted on purpose, because the idea of this container is to exactly specify the node and npm version you want to use.
+A few problems we faced and their solutions are described in [caveats](#caveats).

+### What it does?
+The [`Dockerfile`](./image/node/Dockerfile) extends `node:x.x.x-alpine` adds `bash`, modifies it's prompt slightly and [modifies the path](https://github.com/softawaregmbh/docker-webdev/blob/master/image/node/Dockerfile#L6) to execute `devDependencies` as executables.
+Additionally [npm-completion](https://docs.npmjs.com/cli/completion) is enabled.
 The **main advantage** is the abstraction of the build-toolchain into a container, thus providing a consistent and reproducible developer experience across systems and platforms.
-The `latest`-tag is omitted on purpose, because the idea of this container is to exactly specify the node and npm version you want to use.

 ## Caveats